NEST-Protocol/NEST-Oracle-V3.6/docs/readme.md

     Price call fee: NestPriceFacade, which supports contract calls, currently costs 0.01ETH per call.
 ```
 #### 5.3.1 Get the latest trigger price
+  There are two method: triggeredPrice() and latestPrice() can return a price
+  + triggeredPrice() returns the calculated price, which calculated by post(), biteEth(), close() etc. so the price may not the latest.
+  + latestPrice() returns the latest effected price, it always find and calculate latest effect price, so it may use more gas, if you want a more real-time price, use this method.
 **Function：** `triggeredPrice(address tokenAddress)`
   + `tokenAddress` To query the token address for the specified token price.